casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/types_chain.md

     * `block_height` The height of the block, if known.

-    * `acquisition_state` The state of acquisition of hte data associated with the block.
+    * `acquisition_state` The state of acquisition of the data associated with the block.

 * `Forward` The status of syncing a forward block, if any.